laurendea/Mind-Marvel/Proposal.md

 Mind Marvel: Trivia Game

 Project Description: Drawing inspiration from "Who Wants To Be A Millionaire?", Mind Marvel quizs players in a range of topics, spanning from world history to pop culture.
-Successfully answering each question results in a monetary reward.
-The challenge questions become more difficult as you as you progress through the game.
+Answering each question correctly results in a monetary reward.
 A time limit will exist, and the game will end if the player provides an incorrect answer.
-A fresh set of randomly selected questions will appear when the game starts over.
+A new set of randomly selected questions will appear when the game starts over.